panzi/numbers-c/README.md

 there are always 6 of them, and the target number is in the range 101 to 999.
 But this program can take any positive integer (`unsigned long`) for any number and the target.
 Given enough RAM and CPU time it supports up to 64 given numbers on a 64bit machine (32 on a 32bit machine).
+On my machine (16 GB RAM, 64bit Linux) up to 8 numbers work fine (of course depending a lot on the given numbers).

 ### Algorithm